Updated: April 16, 2021

 Don’t just take my word for it

-In an Amazon review of my first book “HeadStart for Happiness” reader Derek Mogensen outlines in a way in a clear and personal way how a daily practice has helped him.
+In an Amazon review of my first book “HeadStart for Happiness” which maps Kundalini Yoga kriyas to the nine personality types in the Enneagram personality system, reader Derek Mogensen outlines in a way in a clear and personal way how a daily practice has helped him.

 How to kickstart a daily Kundalini Yoga practice